-In the event of any liquidation, dissolution or winding up of our affairs, whether voluntary or involuntary, holders of the Series C Preferred Units will generally, subject to the discussion under "Description of Series C Preferred Units-Liquidation Rights," have the right to receive the liquidation preference of \$25.00 per Series C Preferred Unit (subject to adjustment for any splits, combinations or similar adjustment to the Series C Preferred Units) plus an amount equal to all accumulated and unpaid distributions thereon to the date of payment, whether or not declared.
+In the event of any liquidation, dissolution or winding up of our affairs, whether voluntary or involuntary, holders of the Series D Preferred Units will generally, subject to the discussion under "Description of Series D Preferred Units-Liquidation Rights," have the right to receive the liquidation preference of \$25.00 per Series D Preferred Unit (subject to adjustment for any splits, combinations or similar adjustment to the Series D Preferred Units) plus an amount equal to all accumulated and unpaid distributions thereon to the date of payment, whether or not declared.
 A consolidation or merger of us with or into any other entity, individually or in a series of transactions, will not be deemed to be a liquidation, dissolution or winding up of our affairs.

-The Series C Preferred Units will not be entitled or subject to any sinking fund requirements.
+The Series D Preferred Units will not be entitled or subject to any sinking fund requirements.

-We, our general partner, ETP LLC and its officers and directors will not owe any duties, including fiduciary duties, to the holders of Series C Preferred Units other than an implied contractual duty of good faith and fair dealing pursuant to our Partnership Agreement.
+We, our general partner, ETP LLC and its officers and directors will not owe any duties, including fiduciary duties, to the holders of Series D Preferred Units other than an implied contractual duty of good faith and fair dealing pursuant to our Partnership Agreement.

-We intend to use the net proceeds from the sale of the 18,000,000 Series C Preferred Units offered hereby, which are expected to total approximately \$436.4 million, after deducting the underwriters' discount but before offering expenses, to repay amounts outstanding under our revolving credit facility and for general partnership purposes.
-We intend to use the net proceeds from any exercise of the underwriters' option to purchase additional Series C Preferred Units to repay amounts outstanding under our revolving credit facility and for general partnership purposes.
+We will receive net proceeds of approximately \$387.8 million from the sale of the 16,000,000 Series D Preferred Units offered hereby, or \$445,863,875 if the underwriters exercise their 30-day option to purchase an additional 2,400,000 Series D Preferred Units in full, after deducting the underwriting discounts but before offering expenses.
+We intend to use the net proceeds from this offering, including the net proceeds from any exercise of the underwriters' option to purchase additional Series D Preferred Units, to repay amounts outstanding under our revolving credit facility and for general partnership purposes.
 See "Use of Proceeds."